Concesssion - While, Although, Though

 Answer the following questions about the interview.

-Point 1: With statements of concession, the speaker states both good and bad points about a subject.
+Point 1: In statements of concession, the speaker gives both good and bad points about a subject.

 1. While most gyms are expensive, they can help people stay healthy and reduce medical costs.

-2. Though traveling can be daunting, it is a great way enrich a person’s life.
+2. Though traveling can be daunting, it is a great way to enrich a person’s life.

 3. Although the class was boring, it was very useful.